 Click the Start button on the start job pane.

 For an overview of integration, see Integrate other services.
-For more development tips, see Design decisions and coding techniques for data warehouses.
+For more development tips, see Design decisions and coding techniques for dedicated SQL pool.